Non-celiac gluten sensitivity

 Non-celiac gluten sensitivity (NCGS) or gluten sensitivity is a disorder which can cause both gastrointestinal and other problems.

-NCGS is included in the spectrum of gluten-related disorders.
-The definition and diagnostic criteria of non-celiac gluten sensitivity were debated and established by three consensus conferences.
+Non-celiac gluten sensitivity is included in the spectrum of gluten-related disorders.
+The definition and diagnostic criteria of NCGS were debated and established by three consensus conferences.
 However, as of 2019, there remained much debate in the scientific community as to whether NCGS was a distinct clinical disorder.

 The pathogenesis of NCGS is not well understood, but the activation of the innate immune system, the direct cytotoxic effects of gluten, and probably other wheat components, are implicated.
-There is evidence that not only gliadin (the main cytotoxic antigen of gluten), but also other proteins named ATIs which are present in gluten-containing cereals (wheat, rye, barley, and their derivatives) may have a role in the development of symptoms.
+There is evidence that not only gliadin (the main cytotoxic antigen of gluten), but also other proteins called amylase-trypsin inhibitors (ATIs) which are present in gluten-containing cereals (wheat, rye, barley, and their derivatives) may have a role in the development of symptoms.
 ATIs are potent activators of the innate immune system.
 FODMAPs, especially fructans, are present in small amounts in gluten-containing grains and have been identified as a possible cause of some gastrointestinal symptoms in NCGS patients.
 As of 2019, reviews have concluded that although FODMAPs may play a role in NCGS, they explain only certain gastrointestinal symptoms, such as bloating, but not the extra-digestive symptoms that people with NCGS may develop, such as neurological disorders, fibromyalgia, psychological disturbances, and dermatitis.

 For these reasons, NCGS is a controversial clinical condition and some authors still question it.
 It has been suggested that "non-celiac wheat sensitivity" is a more appropriate term, without forgetting that other gluten-containing cereals are implicated in the development of symptoms.

 NCGS is the most common syndrome of gluten-related disorders with prevalence rates between 0.5–13% in the general population.
 As no biomarker for diagnosing this condition is available, its diagnosis is made by exclusion of other gluten-related disorders such as celiac disease and wheat allergy.
 Many people have not been diagnosed following strict criteria, and there is a "fad component" to the recent rise in popularity of the gluten-free diet, leading to debate surrounding the evidence for this condition and its relationship to celiac disease and irritable bowel syndrome.
-People with NCGS are often unrecognized by specialists and lack adequate medical care and treatment.
+People with NCGS are often unrecognized by both functional disease and celiac disease specialists, leading to a lack of adequate medical care and treatment.
 They often have a long history of health complaints and unsuccessful consultations with physicians, and thus many resort to a gluten-free diet and a self-diagnosis of gluten sensitivity.